I am an Assistant Professor in Finance at Imperial College London. Prior to this I was at Tilburg University.

 Working papers

-Voting on Public Goods: Citizens vs. Shareholders - NEW!
+Voting on Public Goods: Citizens vs Shareholders

 joint with Robin Döttling, Doron Levit, Nadya Malenko